warhorse34/lego-tracker/README.md

 Persistent storage — All statuses and custom sets are saved in your browser's local storage, so your collection is remembered between visits

+Known Limitations

+Pricing is not real — the "From (US)" price shown in set detail popups is a placeholder value calculated from piece count and set number.
+It is not live market data and should not be used for purchasing decisions.

 Tech Stack

 Vanilla HTML, CSS, and JavaScript — no frameworks, no build tools